Pushdown automaton

 a type of automaton that employs a stack.

 Pushdown automata are used in theories about what can be computed by machines.
 They are more capable than finite-state machines but less capable than Turing machines (see below).

 Deterministic pushdown automata can recognize all deterministic context-free languages while nondeterministic ones can recognize all context-free languages, with the former often used in parser design.

 The term "pushdown" refers to the fact that the stack can be regarded as being "pushed down" like a tray dispenser at a cafeteria, since the operations never work on elements other than the top element.
 A stack automaton, by contrast, does allow access to and operations on deeper elements.
 Stack automata can recognize a strictly larger set of languages than pushdown automata.

 A nested stack automaton allows full access, and also allows stacked values to be entire sub-stacks rather than just single finite symbols.

 Informal description

-A finite-state machine just looks at the input signal and the current state: it has no stack to work with.
-It chooses a new state, the result of following the transition.
+A finite-state machine only considers the input signal and the current state: it has no stack to work with and therefore is unable to access previous values of the input.
+It can only choose a new state, the result of following the transition.
 A pushdown automaton (PDA) differs from a finite state machine in two ways: